Ogun Waterside: Geography

-Ogun waterside has an area of 1,000 km^{2} and an estimated population of 103,200 as in 2016 resulting in a population density of 103.2/km^{2}.
+Ogun waterside has an area of 1,000 km^{2} and an estimated population of 103,200 as in 2016 resulting in a population density of 103.2 /km2.
 The population growth rate is +3.35% per year.
 It is bordered by Ijebu East local government to the Northwest, Odigbo, Okitipupa and Ilaje local government areas of Ondo state to the Northeast, East and Southeast respectively, Epe local government of Lagos state to the West, and the Atlantic Ocean to the South.

 The postal code of the area is 122.

 History and traditional institutions

 Ogun waterside is composed mainly of the Ijebu, the Ilaje and the Ikale.
 All groups largely observe similar customs and uphold the same traditions as other yorubas, but shaped to a large extent by their amphibious environment among swamps, large water bodies such as creeks, rivers and lagoons as well as forests.

 Traditional rulers

 Traditional rulers in Ogun waterside are known as Obas and Olojas, among which are the following.